Tobias A. Fox, Founder and Managing Director

 - In part of Newark’s 350th anniversary, selected by peers for outstanding contributions to the Newark community to be part of the 100 People of Newark.
 This Newark Project, a series of 100 photographs and on-camera interviews with Newarkers, was produced by the 100 People Foundation in partnership with PSE&G Foundation.

 A Newark, New Jersey native, Jacqueleen Bido earned her Bachelors of Arts in Spanish from New Jersey City University and an Executive Master’s from Seton Hall University in Educational Leadership, Management and Policy.
 She is the founder of 1980 Company and BIDOISM, which are two consulting companies created to empower and help people, their organizations, and the communities they serve that invokes social change.
 As a Board member of Newark Science and Sustainability, Inc., she continues to expand her mission through business consultation, program development, grant writing, and the creation of the Garden of Hope in Newark, New Jersey.
 Bido is also proud to have served her country in both Operation Iraqi Freedom and Operation Enduring Freedom in the United States Navy.
 Today, she is a Doctoral Candidate at Seton Hall University.
 Her four beautiful children have been her greatest achievement because their mere existence proves the importance of the work she does to make life a better place for them to live in.

 Newark SAS Board

 Assistant Teaching Professor, MPA Program Director at the School of Public Affairs and Administration (SPAA) at Rutgers University’s Newark Campus

 Director of Student Development and Career Services, Essex County College

-Director of Community Service, The Pingry School
+Director of Community and Civic Engagement, The Pingry School

 Christine Morales, LCSW